SuperMarioOfficial/DevOps-Playground/tutorials/ansible.md

 ## Provisioning with ansible playbook
 Provisioning with Ansible allows you to seamlessly transition into configuration management, orchestration and application deployment using the same simple, human readable, automation language.
 - [ansible-basic-cheat-sheet](https://intellipaat.com/blog/tutorial/devops-tutorial/ansible-basic-cheat-sheet/)

+### Ansible Glossary
+The following Ansible-specific terms are largely used throughout this guide
+- Control Machine / Node: a system where Ansible is installed and configured to connect and execute commands on nodes.
+- Node: a server controlled by Ansible.
+- Inventory File: a file that contains information about the servers Ansible controls, typically located at /etc/ansible/hosts.
+- Playbook: a file containing a series of tasks to be executed on a remote server.
+- Role: a collection of playbooks and other files that are relevant to a goal such as installing a web server.
+- Play: a full Ansible run.
+A play can have several playbooks and roles, included from a single playbook that acts as entry point.

 ### Basic commands
 - To check the connectivity of hosts ```	#ansible all -m ping```
 - To reboot hosts	```#ansible all -a “/bin/reboot”```